 Clan Alasdair in the New World

-The establishment of the Clan Alasdair in Australia probably dates to 1817, when Lachlan Macalister of Strathaird (Isle of Skye) emigrated to "the Land Down Under".
-Australian MacAlasdairs are represented by the thriving and active Clan MacAlister Society (Australia).
+The establishment of the Clan Alasdair in Australia probably dates to 1817, when Lachlan Macalister of Strathaird (Isle of Skye) emigrated to ‘the Land Down Under’.
+The Strathaird family (from whence came the Glenbarr branch) is represented today by Max Macalister, Esq., president of the thriving and active Clan MacAlister Society (Australia).

-The only New Zealand member of this clan that we have had contact with descends from a Robert McCallister of Lancashire, who emigrated to N.Z. in 1910; his descendants may be the only MacAlasdairs of that spelling in the country.
+The only New Zealand member of this clan that I have had contact with descends from a Robert McCallister of Lancashire, who emigrated to N.Z. in 1910; his descendants may be the only MacAlasdairs of that spelling in the country.
 However, there are certainly others of the clan there.
 If anyone has any information about the clan's history or a Clan Alasdair association in New Zealand, please contact me.

 About the Clan Alasdair